kympanic/kympanic/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishing my projects for App Academy
+- 🔭 I’m currently studying DS&A and learning more after graduating from App Academy
 - 🌱 I’m currently learning React
 - 🤔 I’m looking for help with Express
 - 📫 How to reach me: ...[LinkedIn](https://www.linkedin.com/in/daniel-yoo-b385a6182/) and [Wellfound](https://angel.co/u/daniel-k-yoo)